Mtnfx/DataScience/README.md

 If  anyone needs anything between our meetings, please type here.

 ## Alec
-- Currently cleaning Excel data (fixing typos)
+- Currently cleaning Excel data (attempting to fill in missing data)
   - One exercise remains unfixed (waiting for response from client) `Analysis can probably be started just omitting that one data point`
+  - Several missing flight times have also been discovered (waiting for response from client)

 - Currently analyzing data to check for potential correlations (This may potentially generate new questions or give better foundation for answering already existing questions)
   - Preliminary Excel analysis of instructors 1, 3, and 4 shows a fairly clear negative correlation between training time and efficiency.
 Unsure of whether this is causation or    whether other factors may be the reason for correlation.